jianshijim/papercode4DDR/README.md

 # papercode4DDR
-Fusing what drivers do and see piezoelectric hand movement sensing meets first-person vision for driver disengagement recognition
+Paper: Fusing what drivers do and see piezoelectric hand movement sensing meets first-person vision for driver disengagement recognition
+Submission status：Under review